dotnet/sign/docs/Deployment.md

 ### Azure Pipelines

-The recommended way to build and publish this service is with Visual Studio Team Services.
+The recommended way to build and publish this service is with Azure Pipelines.
 It's free for up to five users.

 Create a new build definition that points to your git clone.
 This lets you control updates by pulling from the source at your discretion.
 Use the YAML builds definition point it to the `azure-pipelines.server.yml` file to create a publish artifact.